SorenEricMent/Servsync/README.md

  status:401 - API Token error.

  HTTP 400 - Parsing Error.

+ #### /encryptLegacyMap

+ This API convert a unencrypted map to encrypted.

+ #### /decryptLegacyMap

+ This API convert a encrypted map to decrypted.
 **For details about configuring Servsync, see config.json as a example.**